martinez-zacharya/MOP-UP/README.md

 **SETUP**

-1. This has only been run on Ubuntu, but it might work on other Linux distros
+1. This has only been tested on Ubuntu, but it might work on other Linux distributions.

 2. Input ```$ git clone https://github.com/martinez-zacharya/MicroPipe.git``` into the command line